IMSY-DKFZ/htc/README.md

 In this paper, we trained a classification model based on median spectra from HSI data.
 You can find the model code in [htc/tissue_atlas](./htc/tissue_atlas) and the confusion matrix figure of the paper in [paper/NatureReports2021](./paper/NatureReports2021) (including a reproducibility document).

-> 📂 The dataset for this paper is not fully publicly available, but a subset of the data is available through the soon-to-be-public HeiPorSPECTRAL dataset.
+> 📂 The dataset for this paper is not fully publicly available, but a subset of the data is available through the public [HeiPorSPECTRAL](https://heiporspectral.org/) dataset.

 <details closed>
 <summary>Cite via BibTeX</summary>